vanjs-org/van/addons/van_cone/docs/API_REFERENCE.md

 ```

 ## `link(props, ...children)`
-A light wrapper around `van.tags.a` that add dynamic url generation for `routeName`, with url and query params to be used when generating the url with [`navUrl`](#navurlroutename-params---query), see below for more details.
-It adds dynamic styling when `routeName` is the active route.
+A light wrapper around `van.tags.a` that adds dynamic url generation for `routeName`, with url and query params to be used when generating the url with [`navUrl`](#navurlroutename-params---query).
+It also adds dynamic styling when `routeName` is the active route.
 Additional context can be provided to the component resolved by the router.
-For example, `link` could be used on a search results page to link to each item's and could optionally pass the item's data to the item page enabling the it to use the preloaded data instead of fetching it.
+For example, `link` could be used on a search results page to navigate to each item's page and could pass the item's data enabling item page to use preloaded data instead of fetching it.

 ### arguments

+The argument signature is the same as `van.tags.a` but additional properties are available to the `props` argument which configure how the link component works.

 ```javascript
 link(props, ...children)
 ```

-The argument signature is the same as `van.tags.a` but additional properties are available in the `props` argument which configure how the link component works.

 `props` - an object that will be passed to the resulting `van.tags.a` function, unchanged with the following exceptions: